CESNET/saml-validator/README.md

 $ apt install apache2 php php-xml
 ```

 You might prefer to disable directory listing by adding the following lines to your Apache configuration.
-Anyway, an `index.html` file is available, so if this one is loaded by default (most probably), you do not need to disable directory listing.
+Anyway, an `index.php` file is available, so if this one is loaded by default (most probably), you do not need to disable directory listing.

 ```apache
 <Directory /var/www/saml-validator/>